 There’s a ton of retirement calculators and no matter where you are in the world, your situation will be different than anyone else.
 Honestly, after a while, your head starts to spin.

-So I decided to boil it down to a simple concept.
+So I decided to boil how much you should save for retirement down to a simple concept.

 “If I can get 5% return on our investments, how much do I need to save so that I can live off the interest/dividend/yield?”